KyberNetwork/developer-portal/docs/usecases-vendors.md

 id: VendorsUseCase
 title: Vendors
 ---
-Kyber Network’s instant token-to-token swap allows businesses to empower their users with greater flexibility and variety.
-Our platform enables customers and businesses to pay and receive payments in their token of choice – all with just a single transaction.
-With Kyber, you can now expand your scope of business to token users of all kinds.
+The Kyber protocol empowers businesses and their users with greater flexibility and variety through our seamless token swaps.
+Our protocol enables customers and businesses to pay and receive payments in their token of choice – all within a single transaction, thus expanding the scope of your business to token users of all kind.

 The below diagram indicates how Kyber can provide better experience for your users.
 ![Kybervendors](/uploads/kybervendors.jpg "Kyber Vendors")